Emmanuel Name Meaning: Origin, Popularity, & Famous Namesakes

 Italian

 Emmanuel is an Italian name that is spelled as “Emmanuele.”
-The name is pronounced as “eh-mah-noo-eh-leh” and has the same meaning as its Hebrew origin, “God is with us.”
+The name is pronounced as “eh-mah-noo-eh-leh” & has the same meaning as its Hebrew origin, “God is with us.”
 It is a popular name choice in Italy.

 Portuguese